Eight Steps for One Great-Looking Lawn Restoration

 Before sowing the grass seed, dethatch your yard to expose the soil by a ½ inch, and soak your yard.
 Start sowing at the edge of your area.
 Divide the remaining seed and apply half while walking in one direction, and the rest while walking in another.
 Lightly cover the seeded area with compost and topsoil.

-When you overseed is dependent on where you live.
+When you overseed depends on where you live.

 Northern Climates: